ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/final_report.md

----
-output:
-  html_document: default
-  pdf_document: default
----
 # Introduction
 Spanish and French are two languages that have been widely studied within in the field of Linguistics.
 Spain and France also share a border, having influenced each other over the centuries as well as having fought for power against one another.
 Both of Latin origin and romance languages, many are aware of the similarities between the two languages.
 One example of this is the verb “to sleep,” which translates to “dormir” in both Spanish and French.
-Similarly, French and Spanish form the periphrastic future (“I am going to __”) in the same way.
-The periphrastic future is formed in both languages by combining the verb “to go” and the preposition “to”, which in French, is implied when using an infinitive verb.
+Similarly, French and Spanish form the periphrastic future (“I am going to __”) in a similar way.
+The periphrastic future is formed in both languages by combining the verb “to go” and the preposition “to”, followed by an infinitive of a verb.
+In French, the preposition "to" is implied when using an infinitive verb.
 Below are examples in both languages:

 English: I am going to eat with a friend. (verb: to go)